se4ai2324-uniba/MalURLs/README.md

 The interface runs on address: http://127.0.0.1:4173/

 ## 2) Run the interface locally using Docker
-Assuming that Docker is installed, build the container using
+Assuming that Docker is installed, build the container using:
 ~~~
 docker-compose build
 ~~~